Low-profit limited liability company

-Background & Concept
+Background and concept

 The L3C structure was designed by Robert M. Lang, Jr., who was the CEO of a New York-based family foundation.
 Lang developed the structure as a way for foundations to clear tax and regulatory hurdles when it came to donations.
 With the first L3C statute being enacted in 2008, L3Cs are considered a relatively young legal form of business entity.
 In 2013, there were 711 L3Cs throughout the United States and by 2020 there were 1,700 L3Cs.

 As stated, an L3C is a for-profit, social enterprise venture that has a primary goal of performing a socially beneficial purpose with a secondary goal of maximizing profits.
 It is a hybrid structure that combines the legal and tax flexibility of a traditional LLC, the social benefits of a non-profit organization, and the branding and market positioning advantages of a Benefit Corporation.
 The L3C is obligated to be mission-driven by law which gives a clear order of priorities while also aligning with Lang's initial design intention of being a structure that can take donations from foundations.

 The L3C makes it easier for socially oriented businesses to attract investments from foundations and additional money from private investors.
 Unlike the traditional LLC, the L3C's articles of organization are required by law to mirror the federal tax standards for program-related investing.
 A program-related investment (PRI) is one way in which foundations can satisfy their obligation under the Tax Reform Act of 1969 to distribute at least 5% of their assets every year for charitable purposes in order to maintain their tax-exempt status.
 While foundations usually meet this requirement through grants, investments in L3Cs and charities that qualify as PRIs can also fulfill the requirement while allowing foundations to receive a return.

-General Characteristics
+General characteristics

 While L3Cs are a separate legal form of business entity, L3Cs structure most closely emulates that of a limited liability company (LLC).
 The most notable difference between L3Cs and LLCs is that L3Cs are required to have a socially beneficial mission as their primary objective.
 Below are several noteworthy characteristics of L3Cs: